Thai food is arguably one of the best cuisines. And when you visit Thailand and have the authentic dishes, it’s a completely different experience.

 4. Massaman Curry

-Massaman curry is one of my favorites; it has so many good flavors, and is incredibly savory!
+Massaman curry is one of my favorite traditional Thai dishes; it has so many good warm, rich flavors, and is incredibly savory!

 But it’s also completely different than the others.